Nike Air Zoom Fly 2 Review Facts

 , and it’s probably wise to keep them strictly on the road.
 While the outsole features different traction points and provides great grip, it’s just not suitable for the trail or any type of rougher terrain like gravel.
 But as long as a runner keeps to asphalt and pavement running paths, there shouldn’t be any issues of being unable to traverse the terrain.
 Its extended outsole further helps with grip, so runners can run easy knowing that the shoe will grip the ground no matter their running style.

-Perhaps the best-selling point of the Zoom Fly 2 is its unbelievably low price.
-Inexpensive, especially for a Nike product, this trainer is durable, has solid grip, and is quite comfortable at a fair price.
+Perhaps the best selling point of the Zoom Fly 2 is its unbelievably low price.
+Inexpensive, especially for a Nike product, this trainer is durable, has a solid grip, and is quite comfortable at a fair price.
 While the lack of support may deter runners away from them, simply as an everyday sneaker it’s tough to get a brand name like Nike at a better price.

 The traction of the Zoom Fly 2 comes in the form of the textured waffle pattern that adorns the outsole.
 This pattern helps grip the ground and keeps the runner moving over traditional running surfaces.
 In addition, its carbon rubber outsole is similarly well-equipped to encourage grip on the road.